Browser-in-the-loop testing: Playwright + Chrome DevTools MCP + Codex CLI

 |---|---|---|

-| Browser support | Chromium, Firefox, WebKit, Edge | Chrome only |
+| Browser support | Chromium, Firefox, WebKit, Edge | Chrome stable only (not Chromium or Edge)4 |

-| Primary strength | Cross-browser automation, accessibility-tree targeting | Performance traces, Lighthouse audits, heap snapshots |
+| Primary strength | Cross-browser automation, accessibility-tree targeting | Performance traces, Lighthouse audits, heap snapshots, extensions |

 | Network mocking | First-class via browser_route tools |

-Inspection only — no mocking |
+Inspection only, no mocking |

-| Best for | Generating and running E2E tests | Diagnosing performance regressions, Core Web Vitals |
+| Best for | Generating and running E2E tests | Diagnosing performance regressions, memory leaks, Core Web Vitals |

-Registering Both Servers in Codex CLI
+Registering both servers in Codex CLI

 Quick setup via CLI